Image prompted, generated and edited in Canva

 Although smaller, Portland’s port on the Columbia River adds an important inland connection for efficient distribution.

-Importing AdBlue® from Singapore into the US West Coast can be straightforward if you have the right partners in your supply chain.
+Importing AdBlue®/DEF from Singapore into the US West Coast can be straightforward if you have the right partners in your supply chain.
 Here are some actionable tips to ensure a smooth process:

 Understand Tariff and Customs Requirements

-Verify that your AdBlue® fully complies with the US–Singapore Free Trade Agreement specifications.
+Verify that your AdBlue®/DEF fully complies with the US–Singapore Free Trade Agreement specifications.
 Accurate documentation prevents unexpected duties and delays at the border.

 Select the Right Port